28 Sep Common Law vs. Statutory Law—What’s the Difference?

 Common Law vs. Statutory Law

-Common law is uncodified, meaning that it is not compiled into rules and statutes, but instead relies on precedent.
-The precedent is set by the historical judicial rulings of previous federal, state, or local court cases.
+The historical judicial rulings of past federal, state, or local court cases sets the precedent for future cases.
 Sometimes, judgments that establish a new precedent turn into a new law.
-One example of common law is a common-law marriage, which recognizes that couples who meet certain conditions have the same rights as couples who are married.
+One example of common law is a common-law marriage, which recognizes that couples who meet certain conditions have the same rights as married couples.

-Common law is also known as case law, which entails all the documented collections of previous case precedent.
+Common law entails all the documented collections of previous case precedents.
 So if you’ve ever heard a lawyer argue in court that a ruling has precedent or does not have precedent according to a specific case, then they are making their argument based upon common law.

-The main difference between common law and statutory law is that common law is based on past judicial opinions, while statutory law is based on current statutes (written laws).
+The main difference between the two is that common law is based on past judicial opinions, while statutory law is based on current statutes (written laws).
 Examples of statutory laws include traffic laws like driving on a suspended license, drug laws like those regarding drug possession, etc.

 A Criminal Defense Attorney in Phoenix You Can Trust

-Todd Coolidge, a criminal defense attorney in Phoenix, is well-versed in the differences between common law and statutory law.
+Todd Coolidge, a criminal defense attorney in Phoenix, thoroughly understands the differences between common law and statutory law.
 At Coolidge Law Firm, we know how to research case law to find precedent on behalf of our clients.
-If you’re in need of a criminal law specialist to handle your case, then look no further: schedule your consultation today!
+If you’re in need of a criminal law specialist to handle your case, then look no further.
+Schedule your consultation today!